jbshep/conversational-python-legacy/chapters/ch2_cond.md

 `if`, there should be at least one indented section of code beneath it.

 Earlier, we referred to `cats > 19` as an expression.
 If it is an expression, then it must produce a value and must have a type, right?
-Let’s go to our Python Shell window and type the following: `type(cats > 19)`.
+Let's go to our Python Shell window and type the following: `type(cats > 19)`.
 The result we are given is something called a `bool`.
 The word "bool" stands for Boolean.
 The word Boolean refers to George Boole, an English mathematician who formalized